mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 ## Trajectory Generation
+Trajectory planning is moving from point A to point B while avoiding collisions over time.
+This can be computed in both discrete and continuous methods.

-Now,a trajectory must be created in order to trace shapes.
+Generating a trajectory is a crucial step in drawing shapes.

-- Taking a simple line trajectory into consideration, we divided the line into a significant number of points, say 100.
-- By doing this we obtained a straight line between 2 consecutive point instead of a arc.
+A desired trajectory is defined by some parameters, usually:
+• Initial and final point (point-to-point control).

-The trajectory for various shapes such as square, rectangle, and elipse, can be calculated using the same methodology as the line.
+• Finite sequence of points along the path (motion through sequence of points) Inverse kinematics is calculated for the sequence of points The trajectory for various shapes such as square, rectangle, and elipse, can be calculated using the same methodology as the line.

 ## Results-
-  Following results were obtained -
+  Following Results were obtained -

   - Tracing a Line
   <p float="left">